 1. Create an SEO Migration Plan

-- Setting goals and objectives of website migration.
+- Setting goals and objectives of site migration.

 - Recording key metrics — traffic, rankings, backlinks, etc. to compare and analyze pre- and post-migration performance.